 11 Nov 1942

-The British destroyer HMS Porcupine (Cdr.
+Later that day the British destroyer HMS Porcupine (Cdr.
 G.S.
 Stewart, RAN), the British escort destroyer HMS Albrighton (Lt.
 R.J.
 Hanson, DSC, DSO, RN) and the Dutch destroyer HrMs Isaac Sweers (Capt.
-W. Harmsen, RNethN) together rescue 238 survivors from the Dutch troop transport Nieuw Zeeland that was torpedoed and sunk by German U-boat U-380 about 80 miles east of Gibraltar in position 35°57'N, 03°58'W.
+W. Harmsen, RNN) together rescue 238 survivors from the Dutch troop transport Nieuw Zeeland that was torpedoed and sunk by German U-boat U-380 about 80 miles east of Gibraltar in position 35°57'N, 03°58'W.

 The three ships then took the survivors to Gibraltar where they arrived around 2115 hours.

 HrMs Isaac Sweers and HMS Porcupine departed Gibraltar soon after having landed the survivors.
 They were to join 'Force H' at sea.
 Before doing so they were to fuel at sea from 'Force R'.